arlindaam/casechek-integration-challenge/README.md

 If this were going into production, I would want to harden the parser beyond the sample cases by planning for message variations and operational edge cases that are common in real integrations.
 That would include malformed or inconsistent segment delimiters, missing required segments, duplicate segment types, repeated fields, and messages that arrive out of order or represent updates to an existing case rather than a brand-new event.
 I would also want to think through idempotency, so the same message is not processed twice, and establish clear rules for what should be accepted with warnings versus what should be flagged for review.
 In a real environment, the goal would not just be to parse the HL7 successfully, but to make the integration reliable when incoming data is incomplete, inconsistent, or operationally messy.

 ## Testing
-To verify this in a live environment, I would:
-- Unit test representative normal and malformed messages
-- Validate output against sample fixtures
-- Test through the actual middleware path
-- Confirm logging on both success and parse-failure scenarios
-- Verify how downstream Casechek services handle partial implant data
+I would verify this function in a live integration environment by testing it at more than one level.
+First, I would confirm that it produces the expected output for known sample messages, including both clean cases and malformed implant cases.
+Then I would run it through the actual middleware path it would use in production to make sure the message arrives in the format I expect, the transformation executes successfully, and the resulting JSON is handed off correctly downstream.
+Beyond that, I would want logging around both successful parses and partial failures so I could confirm not only that the function works when data is clean, but also that it behaves predictably when fields are missing or malformed.
+In a real environment, I would consider the function verified only when I had confidence in the parsing logic, the middleware behavior, the downstream handoff, and the observability around errors and retries.